MaillPierre/SWKrimpSim/SWPattern/README.md

 	- Compression rate of a Codetable
 	- KRIMP (22/06/2017)
 	- Pruning (27/06/2017)
+	- KRIMPSLIM (in a dedicated branch for now)
 - Conversion from RDF to transaction possible: instance-based, containing either:
 	- instance type and property
 	- instance type, property and other resource type if existing